formal-land/formal.land/static/reports/sui-type-checker/src/03_verification.md

 # Verification

-We are currently working on the formal verification of the type checker of the Move bytecode.
-Here is a blog post explaining the verification of a specific sub-function: [🦀 Example of verification for the Move's checker of Sui](https://formal.land/blog/2024/11/14/sui-move-checker-abstract-stack).
+We have worked on the formal verification of the type checker of the Move bytecode.
+Here two associated blog posts on the matter:

+- [🦀 Example of verification for the Move's checker of Sui](https://formal.land/blog/2024/11/14/sui-move-checker-abstract-stack) for the verification of primitives handling the stack of types;
+- [🦀 Verification of one instruction of the Move's type-checker](https://formal.land/blog/2025/01/13/verification-one-instruction-sui) for the verification of a part of the type-checker itself.

 We are focusing on the following property, that we verify for each kind of instruction of the Move bytecode: